molview/molview_blog/_posts/2015-06-01-looking-back.md

 categories: posts
 ---

-While working on the 3.0 specification, I decided to clarify the history of MolView a little and collect some screenshots from different versions.
+I'm writing a draft for MolView 3.0 and I decided to look back at the last few years of MolView for a while and collect some screenshots from different versions.
 I still didn't know about git (a program to systematically keep track of your code) when I started building MolView, so some of the old code is unrecoverable.
 I tried to restore some very old versions from my old laptop and I actually got